daiearth22/test/sales-training/index.html.md

 Another option for asking questions is to use the ECHO technique.

-The echo technique is simply the art of taking the last word (or last important word/index.html.md) in a client’s sentence and turning it into a question.
+The echo technique is simply the art of taking the last word (or last important word) in a client’s sentence and turning it into a question.

 Whenever a client says “I need a discount,� look them squarely in the eye and say “discount?� Ninety-nine times out of a hundred, the customer either tells the rep exactly what they need to do from a price and terms point of view to move the deal forward, or offers alternatives to the pricing model that will make both parties happy.